 Questions and Problems:

-I NEED YOUR HELP!
+WE NEED YOUR HELP!
 I will try to visit the route regularly to make sure all flags are still in place.
-However, if you are convinced a flag is missing, please email me and let me know which number has gotten lost.
+However, if you are convinced a flag is missing, please email us and let me know which number has gotten lost.
 Wind, ice, squirrels, etc. can all work to remove flagging.
 Also, if you notice the inevitable mistake(s?) in the materials or just have questions or comments, please don't hesitate to get in touch.

 We have offered various versions of this course over the years (but never in a self-guided mode), and so we have a general resources page that provides some additional cheat sheets and images that we have created.
 Below is a listing of some of our favorite resources created by others.
 We each have our own way of learning, so take a look at several field guides and find what works best for you.

 - Core & Ammons is what I used when first trying to learn winter buds and is free on-line.
 It has basic but functional diagrams of buds, but it doesn't give you such a good idea of the whole tree.